ucan-wg/invocation/README.md

 Consider the following fictitious scenario:

 Akiko is going away for the weekend.
 Her good friend Boris is going to borrow her car while she's away.
 They meet at a nearby cafe, and Akiko hands Boris her car keys.
 Boris now has the capability to drive Akiko's car whenever he wants to.
 Depending on their plans for the rest of the day, Akiko may find Boris quite rude if he immediately leaves the cafe to go for a drive.
-On the other hand, if Akiko asks Boris to run some last minute pre-vacation errands for that require a car, she may expect Boris to immediately drive off.
+On the other hand, if Akiko asks Boris to run some last minute pre-vacation errands for her that require a car, she may expect Boris to immediately drive off.

 ## 1.1.2 Lazy vs Eager Evaluation